Onboarding in March 2024

-Training Lieutenant & Volunteer Coordinator
+Training Captain & Volunteer Coordinator

 Lieutenant Thomas joined the Estes Valley Fire District as a volunteer in 2018.
 He became a volunteer lieutenant in 2020, and was hired to the full time staff in 2021.
 In this role he supports Operations through the development and delivery of fire training, recruitment and training of new members, and support for all volunteer functions.

 Lieutenant Thomas joined Estes Valley as a volunteer in 2018 and full time in 2021.
 He lives in Estes Park with his wife, Aracely, and two children.